 If your business is VAT registered, you should already have an MTD tax (UK) digital software solution and use UK VAT digital reporting.
 This allows real time VAT reporting (UK) which means that compatible contractor VAT digital software lets you to submit your VAT returns online with HM Revenue & Customs (HMRC).
 Many UK contractors choose FreeAgent for their online software and this enables FreeAgent digital VAT reporting to HMRC.

 Future plans of Making Tax Digital

-The tax office said previously that “other taxes” will not come under the scope of digital reporting at least 2021.
+The tax office said previously that “other taxes” won’t come under the scope of digital reporting until at least 2021.
 However, every small business owner and individual taxpayer now has access to a digital account.
 Moreover, they can use this to check their records and manage their details with HMRC.
 As the roll-out of new online reporting gathers pace, you should see the future significant changes to the way that you manage and report your business taxes:

 - HMRC will collect and process information that affects tax as close to real-time as possible.
 As part of this, it should prevent any tax due or repayments owed from building up.

 - As an extra note, you’ll no longer need to wait until the end of the tax year to know how much tax you must pay.